Vishnu30603/Age-and-Gender-Detection-/README.md

 Obtain the UTKFace dataset and place it in the ./UTKFace/ directory

 # Libraries and Technologies Used
 • NumPy - For numerical computing
 • Pandas - For data manipulation and analysis
 • Matplotlib - For data visualization
 • Seaborn - For statistical data visualization
 • TensorFlow - Deep learning framework
 • Keras - High-level neural networks API
 • TQDM - For adding progress bars to loops
 • PIL - Python Imaging Library for image processing

-Results
-Accuracy Graph

-Loss Graph

-Prediction Examples
-Original Gender: Female, Original Age: 32
-Predicted Gender: Female, Predicted Age: 31

-Original Gender: Male, Original Age: 42
-Predicted Gender: Male, Predicted Age: 38

-Original Gender: Female, Original Age: 28
-Predicted Gender: Female, Predicted Age: 28